grafana/agent/docs/sources/flow/reference/components/loki.write.md

 ## Examples

+The following examples show you how to create `loki.write` components that send log entries to different destinations.

+### Send log entries to a local Loki instance

-This example creates a `loki.write` component that sends received entries to a local Loki instance:
+You can create a `loki.write` component that sends your log entries to a local Loki instance:

 ```river
 loki.write "local" {